influxdata/iot-api-python/README.md

            f'|> last()'
 ```

-We send this query using the client and the client returns a `FluxTable` that we then parse into a list of tuples.
+The client returns a `FluxTable`.
+Parse the object into a list of tuples.
 ```python
 # Samples results
 [('key', 'fake_auth_id_1'), ('key', 'fake_auth_id_2')]
 ```

 ## Write Telemetry Data
-Now that you know how to write data to a bucket, we will simulate telemetry data and write over to InfluxDB.
+After device information has been stored, generate telemetry data and write the
+records into InfluxDB.

-Within `devices.py` create a new function called `write_measurements()`.
-This function will take in a `device_id`
+In `devices.py` create a new function `write_measurements()`.
+This function will take in a `device_id` and write simulated weather telemetry
-and write simulated weather telemetry data to your second bucket.
+data to the second bucket.
+Initialize the `WriteAPI` instance.
+Then,
-We begin again by initializing our `WriteAPI` instance.
-We then initialize our `Sensor` and create a `Point`
-that contains data for temperature, humidity, pressure, lat, and lon.
-We set the `_measurement` to `environment`
+initialize the `Sensor` object.
+Create a `Point` that contains data for
+temperature, humidity, pressure, lat, and lon using the `Sensor`.
+Set the `_measurement` value to `environment`. `environment` will be used as the
-and use that as the main reference for our future queries.
+main filter for future queries in this guide.

 ```python
 def write_measurements(device_id):